4teamwork/docxcompose/README.rst

 *docxcompose* is a Python library for concatenating/appending Microsoft Word (.docx) files.

-This fork add the PR 112, Fixed DeprecationWarning on pkg_import, by @numshub
+This fork adds the PR 112, Fixed DeprecationWarning on pkg_import, by
+@numshub
+and modernizes the build system for Python >= 3.8.

 Example usage